EoE Management

 5. Chawla K, Alabbas B, Sheth D, Papademetriou M. As easy as EoE: A novel and effective multidisciplinary approach to care of patients with eosinophilic esophagitis in the age of biologics.
 Dig Dis Sci.
 2020;65(8):2196-2202. doi:10.1007/s10620-020-06366-4

 6. Sauer BG, West A, McGowan EC.
-Nutritional care multidisciplinary eosinophilic esophagitis care: A model for comprehensive patient-centered care through shared decision making between gastroenterology, allergy, and nutrition of the patient with eosinophilic esophagitis.
+Nutritional care in Multidisciplinary eosinophilic esophagitis care: A model for comprehensive patient-centered care through shared decision making between gastroenterology, allergy, and nutrition.
 Clin Gastroenterol Hepatol.
 2021;19:2226-2229. doi:10.1016/j.cgh.2021.07.025

 Directory